DataDog/datadog-api-client-go/CONTRIBUTING.md

 ## Suggesting an enhancements - Pull Requests

-Have you fixed an issue?
-Many thanks!
+Client source code is generated using [apigentool](https://apigentools.readthedocs.io/en/latest/).

+While you can create an issue to suggest an client enhancement, you won't be able to make a Pull Request for it.

+This is true except if you intent to:
+- Improve tests
+- Improve dev tooling
+- Improve non client usage doc.

+If that's the case, many thanks!

 Read the [development guide](DEVELOPMENT.md) for more information on how to get started.

 In order to ease/speed up our review, here are some items you can check/improve when submitting your PR:
 * **Ensure an [Issue has been created](#reporting)**.
 * Avoid changing too many things at once.
-  - Make sure that your Pull Requests only fixes one Issue at the time.
+Make sure that your Pull Requests only fixes one Issue at the time.
-* **Write tests** for the code you wrote.
 * Make sure that **all tests pass locally**.
 * Summarize your PR with a **meaningful title** and **fill out the pull request description template completely!**
-* Add the most suitable changelog label choosing one of the following:
-  * `changelog/Added` for new features.
-  * `changelog/Changed` for changes in existing functionality.
-  * `changelog/Deprecated` for soon-to-be removed features.
-  * `changelog/Removed` for now removed features.
-  * `changelog/Fixed` for any bug fixes.
-  * `changelog/Security` in case of vulnerabilities.
-  * `changelog/no-changelog` in case this PR should not appear in the changelog at all.

-See [here][4] for more details about changelogs.

 Your pull request must pass all CI tests.
 If you're seeing an error and don't think it's your fault, it may not be!
-[Join us on Slack][5] or send us an email, and together we'll get it sorted out.
+[Join us on Slack][5] or send us an email, and together we'llget it sorted out.

 ### Keep it small, focused

 Avoid changing too many things at once.
 For instance if you're fixing two different issues at once, it makes reviewing harder and the _time-to-release_ longer.

-### Pull Request title

-Unless the PR is marked with the proper exclusion label, the title will be used to automatically fill the changelog entries.
-For this reason the title must be concise but explanatory.

 ### Commit Messages